ULL-MII-SYTWS-2021/learning-generators/00-symbol-iterator/README.md

 ## Summary of Symbols

-Objects that can be used in `for..of` are called iterable.
+- Objects that can be used in `for..of` are called **iterables**.

-Technically, iterables must implement the method named `Symbol.iterator`.
+- Iterables must implement the method named `Symbol.iterator`.

-The result of `obj[Symbol.iterator]()` is called an *iterator*.
+- The result of `obj[Symbol.iterator]()` is called an **iterator**.
 It handles further iteration process.

-An iterator must have the method named `next()` that returns an object `{done: Boolean, value: any}`, here `done:true` denotes the end of the iteration process, otherwise the value is the next `value`.
+- An iterator must have the method named `next()` that returns an object
+  - `{done: Boolean, value: any}`, here `done:true` denotes the end of the iteration process,
+  - otherwise the value is the **next** `value`.

-The `Symbol.iterator` method is called automatically by `for..of`, but we also can do it directly.
+- The `Symbol.iterator` method is called automatically by `for..of`, but we also can do it directly.

-Built-in iterables like strings or arrays, also implement `Symbol.iterator`.
+- Built-in iterables like strings or arrays, also implement `Symbol.iterator`.

-String iterator knows about surrogate pairs.
+- String iterator knows about surrogate pairs.

 Objects that have indexed properties and `length` are called *array-like*.
 Such objects may also have other properties and methods, but lack the built-in methods of arrays.